1978 visit by Billy Graham to Poland

-Billy Graham's visit to Poland was the 253rd evangelistic campaign of Billy Graham, an American revivalist evangelist, theologian, and anthropologist, one of the most renowned evangelists in the world.
-It took place from 6 to 16 October 1978.
+Billy Graham, an American revivalist evangelist, visited Poland from 6 to 16 October 1978.
 Poland was the 57th country visited by the preacher.
 He stayed in the following cities: Warsaw, Białystok, Poznań, Wrocław, Katowice, Oświęcim, Kraków, Częstochowa, and again in Warsaw.

 The visit was one of the most significant events in the history of Polish evangelical Christianity.
 It was also an important ecumenical event, opening a new phase of cooperation between Christian churches in Poland.
 Additionally, during the visit, Graham met with representatives of the state authorities, including Deputy Prime Minister Józef Tejchma and Minister Kazimierz Kąkol.
 Graham's interpreter was Father Zdzisław Pawlik, the secretary of the Polish Ecumenical Council.
 The visit was monitored by the Security Service.